pivotal/docs-tap/getting-started/iterate-new-app-intellij.hbs.md

 1. [Apply your application to the cluster.](#apply-your-app)

-1. Obtain the URL for your workload:
+1. Obtain the URL for your workload by doing one of the following:

-   - **If your app deploys Knative URL:** Click the URL from the Workload panel.
+   - **If your app deploys a Knative URL:** Click the URL from the Workload panel.

       ![Knative url](../images/intellij-knative-url.png)